deekshaagrawal1/globex/README.md

 # 🌍 GlobeX

-GlobeX is a React-based interactive web application that challenges users to guess countries using clues such as region, capital, and language.
-It combines learning with gameplay, making geography engaging and enjoyable.
+GlobeX is an interactive geography-based web application built using React that transforms country identification into an engaging game.
+Instead of directly presenting information, the application encourages users to think and analyze by providing meaningful clues such as region, capital, and language.

+The project focuses on combining learning with interactivity, making it both educational and enjoyable.
+By using real-world country data, GlobeX ensures that each session feels dynamic and different, enhancing user engagement.

 ---